 Once you are in Manitoba, there are supports to help you in your career planning.

-If you are in Winnipeg, you can seek support at Manitoba Start.
+If you are in Winnipeg, you can get support from Manitoba Start.

 If you are outside Winnipeg, visit a settlement agency close to you.